 Nearby, you'll find 1.25-pound bags of coffee cake topping, also from Buena Vista Foods.

 Guirguis is modest when asked why her coffee cake, of all the coffee cakes in all the cafeterias in the school district, is so special.
 "Because maybe you are in the west," she says with a laugh before she gets serious.
 "Because we make it from love, maybe."

-The recipe has changed over the years, mostly due to regulations about the food served in public schools.
+The recipe has changed over the years, mostly due to regulations about the kind of food public schools can serve.

 The Healthy Hunger-Free Kids Act, which became law in 2010, banned trans fats and artificial sweeteners and required schools to serve more whole grains.
-To comply with the law, LAUSD replaced some of the white flour in the coffee cake with whole grain flour.
+To comply with the law, LAUSD replaced some of the white flour in its coffee cake with whole grain flour.
 They also replaced the shortening with oil.
-So the cake in today's school cafeteria won't taste like the coffee cake of your youth but whatever culinary sense-memory this dessert triggers, 10 million slices per year don't lie.
+So the cake in today's school cafeteria won't taste like the coffee cake from decades ago but whatever culinary sense-memory this dessert triggers, 10 million slices per year don't lie.